teoPazera/portfolio_of_work/README.md

 * **Description**: During my internship I studied how to improve answers produced by a RAG chatbot used for automating ESG reporting.
 The project tested a variety of heuristics across the retrieval and answer-generation pipeline: chunking strategies, methods for storing text (including LLM-assisted knowledge representations), retrieval and reranking approaches (cross-encoders and LLM-based rerankers), and prompting techniques such as chain-of-thought.
 The pipeline accepted new customer data from a sustainability analyst, retrieved the most relevant context, and generated structured answers for reporting.
 * **Evaluation**: I measured retrieval metrics and had LLM-judged answer quality compared against a gold set.
 Statistical significance of improvements was tested with the Wilcoxon signed-rank test.
 The final approach prioritised explainability and efficiency: limiting the context visible to the LLM improved human verifiability, and more complex, costly methods (e.g., graph-based RAG) offered marginal gains that did not justify their cost.
 The optimized workflow used a multi-step process with an embedding based retrieval stage and an LLM reranker before final answer generation with chain-of-thought prompting.
 * **Technologies**: Python, LangChain, LLM APIs, vector retrieval, knowledge representations, and statistical analysis.
 * **Outcome**: The solution was adopted by the sustainability team at Zurich and is used in their reporting workflow.
-(Code in repository excludes proprietary data.)

 ---